International Accounting Bulletin

-International Accounting Bulletin is a monthly accountancy trade magazine that covers the global accounting business.
-It is also known under the acronym IAB.
+International Accounting Bulletin (IAB) is a monthly accountancy trade magazine that covers the global accounting business.

 History

 International Accounting Bulletin was first launched in 1983 as a newsletter by Michael Lafferty of the UK publisher Lafferty Group.

 In 2004 the newsletter was sold to UK media company VRL Knowledgebank in a deal that also included sister publication The Accountant.

 In 2012 VRL Financial News was bought by Progressive Digital Media.

 Today, the magazine is produced by an editorial team of four people in London, with correspondents in Singapore, India, Canada, Mexico and Brussels.

 Coverage

 Targeted at accounting firms, networks and associations, IAB provides data, news and analysis on mergers and acquisitions, leadership changes, network additions, strategy, financial results, lawsuits, regulation and compliance issues.
 International Accounting Bulletin is read by C-Level executives, in particular accounting firm leaders and strategists.

 Research

 Each month the International Accounting Bulletin publishes Country Surveys on accounting firms.
 These surveys feature in-depth analysis of the leading firms, networks and associations with data on fee income, business line fee split, staff data and contact information.

 At the beginning of each year, the International Accounting Bulletin launches a World Survey that ranks the leading 40 accounting networks and associations.